 Knowing the secret about alternate airports saves time and money

 What do travel gurus mean by alternate airports?
-Almost every time that readers research how to work their way around being bumped, try to fly around storm cancellations, or look for ways to save money, they have been told that one option is to look at alternate airports.
+Almost every time readers research how to work their way around being bumped, try to fly around storm cancellations, or look for ways to save money, they have been told that one option is to look at other airports.

-Alternate airports are airports that are close enough to your destination that airlines consider them co-located for emergency scheduling.
-Often, when faced with delays, passengers can request one of these alternate airports.
+Alternate airports are close enough to your destination that airlines consider them co-located for emergency scheduling.
+When faced with delays, passengers can often request one of these alternate airports.
 Plus, these smaller airports have smaller crowds and, many times, airfare savings.

 Smaller airports are easier to navigate, from rental car return or parking to security and luggage pick-up.
-This means a lot less stress when getting to ongoing travel.
+Having smaller airports means a lot less stress when getting to ongoing travel.

 Alternate airports may be more convenient for your destination.
-This is especially true in the Boston area, where Manchester is perfect for those heading to northern New England, and Providence is the perfect gateway to southern New England and Cape Cod.
+This result is especially true in the Boston area, where Manchester is perfect for those heading to northern New England, and Providence is the ideal gateway for southern New England and Cape Cod.
 In LA, any time passengers can avoid LAX, it is a plus.
-Airports are spread throughout the Boston metropolitan area and make a big difference in climate and ancillary services.
+Airports spread throughout the Boston metropolitan area and make a big difference in climate and ancillary services.

-With fewer passengers, alternate airports may be easier to navigate with kids in tow.
+With fewer passengers, alternate airports are easier to navigate with kids in tow.
 When traveling with a family or larger group, the savings of traveling to or from an alternate airport can be substantial.

-When booking frequent flier award travel, alternate airports provide more choices for use of award miles.
-Plus, it may be easier to get seats and upgrades on flights in and out of alternate airports.
+When booking frequent flier award travel, alternate airports provide more choices for award miles.
+Plus, getting seats and upgrades on flights in and out of alternate airports may be easier.

-Here is a list of the most important alternate airports from the major cities in the US.
+Here is a list of the essential alternate airports from the major cities in the US.